kerlandsson/java-troubleshooting/README.md

 * `$JAVA_HOME` is set to a JDK installation
 * You are logged in as the same user as the Java process you are troubleshooting is running as
 * You are on a Linux machine (most stuff works on *NIX but is untested)

+The commands are generally safe to run in production unless otherwise stated.

 ## General